 They make cleanup a breeze as there won’t be any scrubbing or soaking needed.
 There might be a little moisture left in the pot after cooking but nothing you can’t simply wipe out with a sponge or paper towels.

 Generally, you use 1 liner for each meal you cook, then throw it away afterward.
-Different brands have different prices, but the average work out about 50 cents per liner.
+Different brands have different prices, but the average works out about 50 cents per liner.
 You can get cheaper ones but they tend not to have such positive reviews!

 Why Line Your Crockpot At All?